rajatkb/JASP_Another_Json_Scala_Parser/README.md

 * Add the jar as external dependency

 ## Why a Scala Json Parser again ?
+* When referenced from (here)[https://blog.overops.com/the-ultimate-json-library-json-simple-vs-gson-vs-jackson-vs-json/] ,
+  it appears the Scala implementation is faster for citylots.json.
+Currently it is at 40s average

 * Expose the JSON object API allowing you to build complex composition without actually walking through the JSON.
   You can just inherit the MapTrait , ListTrait etc and push them into the parser.
 * Because It's fun and I did for educational purpose also it was a good way of practicing OOP design pattern